 How can I get involved?

-Come get to know us!
-We will host a variety of informational and social gatherings in spring 2020.
-At these events, prospective members will learn more about Berkeley Moshav and get to know both each other and current Moshav members.
-There’s little commitment until you formally join, but the sooner you join, the more input you’ll have into the development of the community, the more choice you’ll have among homes, and the more community you’ll enjoy along the way.
+If you're interested in joining our forming community and living in Berkeley Moshav once it's built, email us to let us know!
+The sooner you join, the more input you’ll have into the development of the community, the more choice you’ll have among homes, and the more community you’ll enjoy along the way.
 (You can learn more about our membership structure and process at this link.)